data-fair/data-fair/doc/pages/functional-presentation/analitycs-en.md

 * A dataset encountered an error
 * A dataset has been finalized and is online
 * A dataset has been published to a catalog
-*
-A dataset has been downloaded in a file format
 * A new reuse has been created
 * A reuse encountered an error
 * A reuse has been published on a catalog
 * A dataset file has been updated
-* A filtered extract of a dataset has been downloaded in a file format

 ![Configuration](./images/functional-presentation/config-GA-2.jpg)